BISHOPDAN/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Creating a script that switches the current user to the user betty
+the command to Write a script that prints the effective username of the current user.